canonical/kafka-operator/docs/how-to/deploy/deploy-terraform.md

 * A Juju model created on the controller
 * [Terraform](https://developer.hashicorp.com/terraform/install) (`>= 1.0.0`) installed

-## Deploy for production

-For production use, deploy separate `kafka` (broker) and `controller` (KRaft controller) applications and integrate them.
-To maintain high availability, 3+ broker units and 3 or 5 controller units are recommended.
+## Terraform configuration

+Save the following as `main.tf` in a new working directory.
+The module is sourced from the [`terraform/` directory](https://github.com/canonical/kafka-bundle/tree/main/terraform) in the Charmed Apache Kafka bundle repository.

+The same `main.tf` is used for both production and testing deployments — the deployment mode is controlled via `.tfvars` files.

 <details>

-<summary>Terraform configuration for production</summary>

-Save the following as `main.tf` in a new working directory.
-The module is sourced directly from the [`terraform/` directory](https://github.com/canonical/kafka-operator/tree/main/terraform) in the Charmed Apache Kafka GitHub repository.
+<summary>See main.tf</summary>

 ```hcl
 terraform {